James Franco: Other projects

 In 2011, Franco taught a graduate-level film course at New York University's Tisch School of the Arts.
 He has also taught film classes at USC and UCLA, as well as a screenwriting class on the online learning community Skillshare.
-For his students' film projects, Franco has helped to attract actors, including Seth MacFarlane, Kate Mara, Natalie Portman, Chloe Sevigny, Kristen Wiig and Olivia Wilde.
+For his students' film projects, Franco has helped to attract actors, including Seth MacFarlane, Kate Mara, Natalie Portman, Chloë Sevigny, Kristen Wiig and Olivia Wilde.

 Franco developed an aptitude for art—painting in particular—during his high school years while attending the California State Summer School for the Arts (CSSSA).
 Franco has said painting was the "outlet" he needed in high school, and he "has actually been painting longer than he has been acting".
 His paintings were displayed publicly for the first time at the Glü Gallery in Los Angeles, from January 7, through February 11, 2006.
 He launched his first European art exhibition in 2011 at Peres Projects in Berlin.

 In September 2012, Franco announced the release of his band Daddy's first single Love in the Old Days and their first EP MotorCity.
 On July 9, 2013, Franco announced that he would be the featured roastee on the next Comedy Central Roast.
 The roast aired on September 2, 2013.

 In February 2014, Franco wrote an article in The New York Times in support of the metamodernist performance art of Shia LaBeouf, describing LaBeouf's project as one "in which a young man in a very public profession tries to reclaim his public persona".
 In April 2014, the literary publisher Graywolf Press issued Franco's first collection of poetry, Directing Herbert White.
 The title alludes to a poem (made by Franco into a 2010 short film) by Frank Bidart, who has served as friend and mentor to Franco.